circleci/circleci-docs/jekyll/_cci2/browser-testing.md

 Sauce Labs operates browsers on a network that is separate from CircleCI build containers.
-To enable the browsers
+To allow the browsers access
-with a way to access
-the web application you want to test, you can run Selenium WebDriver tests with Sauce Labs on CircleCI using Sauce Labs' secure tunnel [Sauce Connect](https://wiki.saucelabs.com/display/DOCS/Sauce+Connect+Proxy).
+the web application you want to test, run Selenium WebDriver tests with Sauce Labs on CircleCI using Sauce Labs' secure tunnel [Sauce Connect](https://wiki.saucelabs.com/display/DOCS/Sauce+Connect+Proxy).

 Sauce Connect allows you